Dog Walker Resume Examples

 Structuring the Work Experience Section

-- •Mention the duration of employment clearly.
+- •State the duration of employment.

 Layout and Design Tips

-- •Keep margins to a standard 1-inch all around.
+- •One-inch margins all around.

 Final touches

-- •Proofread for spelling and grammar errors.
+- •Proofread for spelling and grammar.

 Common Mistakes to Avoid

-Do
+Do this

 Key Takeaways for Your Dog Walker Resume